Military career of Napoleon

-The military career of Napoleon Bonaparte spanned over 20 years.
-As military leader, he led the French armies to glory in the Napoleonic Wars.
-Despite his winning war record, Napoleon's military career ended in defeat.
-Napoleon has since been regarded as a military genius and one of the finest commanders in history.
-His wars and campaigns have been studied at military schools worldwide.
-He fought more than 80 battles, losing only eleven, mostly at the end when the French army was not as dominant.
-The French dominion collapsed rapidly after the disastrous invasion of Russia in 1812.
-Napoleon was defeated in 1814 and exiled to the island of Elba, before returning and was finally defeated in 1815 at Waterloo.
-He spent his remaining days in British custody on the remote island of St. Helena.
+The military career of Napoleon spanned over 20 years.
+He led French armies in the French Revolutionary Wars and later, as emperor, in the Napoleonic Wars.
+Despite his comprehensive battle-winning record, Napoleon ended his career in defeat.
+Nevertheless, European history has since regarded Napoleon as a military genius and one of the finest commanders in history.
+His battles, campaigns and wars have been studied at military schools worldwide.
+Such campaigns as the Italian campaign of 1796–1797, the Ulm campaign and the Six Days' Campaign demonstrated his strategic and tactical genius.
+He fought more than 80 battles, losing only ten, mostly towards the end when the French army was not as dominant.
+As historian Alexander Mikhailovsky-Danilevsky observed, Napoleon was a "despotic sovereign of the battlefield, in whose presence but few generals ventured to maneuver, striving only to ward off his blows."
+Napoleon never sought refuge behind ridges, redoubts, etc.; he was a proponent of the offensive principle.

+The French dominion collapsed rapidly after the invasion of Russia in 1812.
+Napoleon was defeated in 1814 and exiled to the island of Elba, before returning to France.
+He was finally defeated in 1815 at Waterloo.
+He spent his remaining days in British custody on the remote volcanic tropical island of Saint Helena.
+In his long military career, Bonaparte celebrated 64 victories and suffered 10 defeats; 6 battles ended with an uncertain outcome.